sdmalek44/little-shop-redux/README.md

 * Use Sinatra and ERB templates to render views to create, read, update, and delete resources using RESTful routes and appropriate HTTP verbs.
 * Use Sinatra and ERB templates to display a dashboard not related to a specific resource saved in the database.
-* Use HTML and CSS to create a user experience that allows users to comfortably navigate a site.
+* Use HTML, CSS, and FlexBox to create a user experience that allows users to comfortably navigate a site.

 ### Code Organization/Quality